nverwer/basex-waxeye/README.md

 * `match-whole-words` Set to true to only match whole words.
 (Default is false.)
 * `parse-errors` Set to true to include errors in the output and not trigger an exception.
 (Default is false.)
 * `normalize` Set to true if characters in the input must be converted to low ASCII characters, removing diacritics and ligatures.
 (Default is false.)
+* `cache` Set to true to cache the generated parser.
+Only parsers generated from grammars stored on the file system can be cached.
+* `namespace-prefix` The namespace prefix used for elements that are inserted for non-terminals.
+Default is empty (no prefix).
+* `namespace-uri` The namespace URI used for elements that are inserted for non-terminals.
+Default is empty (no namespace).
+This option must be present if the 'namespace-prefix' option is defined.

 If `complete-match` is true, `adjacent-matches` is ignored because there must be only one match.